d-moos/Ledgerdash/README.md

 # Ledgerdash
 A portfolio asset management platform for digital currencies.
-The live-version has been officialy discontinued by 1th of February 2019.
+The live-version has been officially discontinued by 1th of February 2019.